top of page

 Different kinds of stencil material

-were not too complicated, print with them and clean them.
+were not too detailed or fragile, print with them and clean them.
 The durability of these stencils however was limited, but it was a good start, I think it took me several months to find a better alternative and all that time I used this no cost option.
 So that could very well be your choice when you first begin.
-What I found in the end however was ‘mylar’ and that was a complete game changer because it is really strong, very easy to cut and clean.
+What I found in the end however was ‘mylar’ and that was a complete game changer, because it is really strong, very easy to cut and clean.
 Even relatively delicate stencils would not tear when washing under a hot tap.
-I get mine in a specialised webshop for spray art.
+I get mine in a specialised webshop for spray art (or shop specialising in cutting machines like Cricut).

-People also use stencils made of paper, or freezer paper.
-I choose a transparent material that is washable it because I want to used my stencils over and over.
-Also transparency is important for me to see where I place my stencil.
+I choose a transparent material that is washable it because I want to used my stencils over and over and transparency is important for me to see where I place my stencil.

 4 different kinds of knife, one suitable, the other 3 not